mutux/savemyeyes/README.md

 It forces you to take a break every certain minutes by locking the screen.

 ## Usage
+You can use the bash script to run the app as:

 ``$ eye``

 By default, the work time span is 45 minutes, and the break span is 5 minutes.

-Or, uou can also specify the time span by using the following command:
+Or, you can also specify the time span with the command below by yourself:

 ``$ java -jar ./eyekp.jar 45 5``